 Postdoctoral Research Scientist

-My research focuses on the characterisation of different intestinal stromal cell lineages in the human intestine and their contribution to inflammation and tumorigenesis.
-Insights from these studies could finally deliver novel targets for the rational design of therapeutic and diagnostic modalities in colorectal cancer.
+Overall, my research focuses on the identification of stromal cell subtypes and related pathways that perpetuate chronic intestinal inflammation.
+Insights from these studies could deliver potential cellular or molecular targets for the rational design of alternative therapeutic and diagnostic modalities in IBD.

 West NR. et al, (2017), Nat Med, 23, 579 - 589